Criminal Prosecution Clinic

 Students in the Criminal Prosecution Clinic stand to gain a significant amount of courtroom experience.
 The clinic’s director, KU Law Professor Suzanne Valdez, brings to the learning environment her recent experience as a special prosecutor in nearby Wyandotte County, where she was commissioned for four years.

-The clinic is open to third-year law students for the fall/spring semesters.
-Students may also enroll in the summer program.
-Both second- and third-year students may be considered for placement in the clinic during the law school's summer program.
+The clinic is open to third-year law students during the academic year for both the fall and spring semesters.
+Students may also enroll in the summer program, in which second- and third-year students may be considered for placement.